ViacheslavKozlov/fount/README.md

 ## Notes Management

-- Before notes management pleases add your user to Firebase Authentication
+- Before notes management pleases add your user to Firebase Authentication use existed creds
 - Users can create new notes with a title and content after successful login
 - Created notes are stored in Firestore under the user's ID.
 - Users can view their list of created notes.